Social Security Disability Benefits for Mental Disorders

 - The condition and its disabling symptoms are expected to last for a continuous period of at least 12 months.

-Mental Disorder Diagnostic Categories in the SSD Listings
+Mental Disorder Diagnostic Categories in the Social Security Disability Listings

 The SSA uses “Listings” to define disability.
 Although the “Listings” for qualifying mental disorders for children under age 18 are similar to those for adults, each set of mental disorder “Listings” is customized by age group.